GTM Meta Skill

 - [peopledatalabs playbook](provider-playbooks/peopledatalabs.md)

 Summary: Use clean/autocomplete helpers to normalize input before costly person/company search and enrich calls.
+Treat company search as a last-resort structured path, and prefer payload files or heredocs for non-trivial SQL-style queries.

 Last reviewed: 2026-02-11